Build Your MBA Leadership Profile Through Community Involvement

-So…it’s a new year and you are likely setting goals.
-If one of your goals for 2017 is to apply to business school, NOW is the time to build out your leadership profile!
+Young professionals are constantly reevaluating their goals.
+If one of your goals is to apply to business school and get an MBA, NOW is the time to build out your leadership profile!

 Here are a few suggestions based on real client profiles!